ajarara/sops-file.el/README.md

 Users are welcome to attach `sops-file-entry-hook` to any major mode they like: if sops-file determines that this file is managed, sops-file will attempt to apply the format encoding.
 On decyption failure we write to *sops-file-error*.

+Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on a new file: provided sops has a creation rule for it you should be fine.

 # api
 Users shouldn't need to integrate with sops-file through writing code: for now it exposes no hooks and integrates with emacs directly.
 It might be useful to think of this package as:
 - the sops-file format registration